0x4meliorate/Mimic/README.md

 <a href="https://0x4meliorate.github.io/Mimic/example.html" target="_blank"><img src="https://img.shields.io/badge/TRY%20HERE-DC143C?style=for-the-badge&label=Demo"/></a>

+> :warning: **Warning**: Only use this software according to your current legislation.
+Misuse of this software can raise legal and ethical issues which I don't support nor can be held responsible for.

 ## 📖 Brief History
 [MalwareMonster](https://github.com/malwaremonster) and I developed a proof-of-concept along these lines approximately seven years ago, called [FISHY](https://github.com/0x4meliorate/FISHY).
 The project successfully demonstrated the BitB vector, although usability was notably limited. [mrd0x](https://github.com/mrd0x) later brought this concept to broader attention within the security research community with his [BITB](https://github.com/mrd0x/BITB) project roughly two years afterward.
 However, the heavy reliance on iframes proved incompatible with modern frame-busting techniques.
 While substitutions could be used to rewrite the frame-busting JavaScript, this approach proved tedious and required ongoing tweaks.